shambhukbhakta/basic-Python/README.md

 # basic-Python
-This respository is for python begineers who has past development experience in other languages C or Java etc. but new to python.
+This respository is for python beginners who has past development experience in other languages C or Java etc. but new to python.